hpc/charliecloud/doc/ch-image_desc.rst

 :code:`reset`
 -------------

-Deletes all images and cache from ch-image builder storage.
+Delete all images and cache from ch-image builder storage.

 :code:`storage-path`
 --------------------